babakfp/babakfp.ir/src/posts/i-like-svelte-but-i-hate-it/+page.md

 ## About me

 First, let's learn a bit about me.
 I'm a web developer since 2019/2020.
-I have built open-source and paid Wordpress themes and plugins.
+I have built open-source and paid WordPress themes and plugins.
 I'm currently working as a front-end developer.
 I have done freelancing.
 I have built websites and open-source tools and packages.
 I have maintained multiple dev communities.
 I also have good knowledge of UI and UX design.
 I started using Svelte in 2020.

 ## I got banned from [the Discord group](https://svelte.dev/chat)